 How to apply for an E-3 visa

-Aussies, here’s your complete guide to how to apply for an E-3 visa.
+Aussies, here’s your complete guide on how to apply for an E-3 visa.

 If I had a dollar for every time a distant acquaintance asked me exhaustive questions about the costs and process involved with applying for an E-3 visa to live and work in the US, well, I’d probably have enough cash to pay for my next visa renewal.